victoni/Bug-Bounty-Scripts/README.md

 ``Use: python cors.py https://example.com/api``

-jscollector: sinle line bash command to grab all js file endpoints, which later can be downloaded with wgetlist and analyzed
+jscollect: Grabs and downloads all js file endpoints found from gau, then uses gf with the pattern js.json

-``Use: bash jscollector all_urls``
+``Use: bash jcollect subs.txt``

 lazy.sh: Combining subfinder, assetfinder, crobat-client and subbrute for subdomain discovery and subjack for subdomain takeover discovery.
 It then uses httprobe to discover responsive domains, feeds them to waybackurls and anti-burl and grabing possible vulnerable SSRF or Open Redirection endpoints.
 I tried to do an all-in-one thing ```¯\_(ツ)_/¯```